 Once you have filed, your Chapter 7 bankruptcy will take several months.
 You will need to provide documents proving the accuracy of your petition and might need to answer questions about them.
 Your creditors must file claims to preserve their rights, but you will have an opportunity to object to those claims.
 Some of your property may be sold to pay off some of the debts, but you may exempt some types of property from liquidation.

 If we represent you, we will guide you through the Chapter 7 process and deal with the court and your creditors.

 The final step is the discharge, which eliminates most or all of your debts.
 There are two main types of debt— secured and unsecured — which are treated differently in Chapter 7.
 Secured debts are those backed by collateral that your creditor can seize if you default on payments.
 These include mortgages, car loans and certain installment-purchase plans.
 You might not be able to discharge a secured debt without surrendering the collateral.
 Unsecured debts, such as credit card debt, student loans, medical and utility bills, are generally dischargeable with some exceptions.
 We thoroughly review our clients’ debts, determining the right method to get the maximum amount discharged.

 Gates Law Group, A Professional Corporation represents Californians in Chapter 7 bankruptcies.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 We serve clients from our main office in Fresno and locations in Paso Robles and Visalia.